 The mission of Massachusetts General Hospital is “to improve the health and well-being of the diverse communities we serve.”
-Critical to achieving this mission is providing culturally competent care to our patients.
+Critical to achieving this mission is providing culturally sensitive care to our patients.
 We strive to follow the CLAS standards, particularly Standard 1:

 Standard 1.
 Health care organizations should ensure that patients/consumers receive from all staff members effective, understandable, and respectful care that is provided in a manner compatible with their cultural health beliefs and practices and preferred language.

 This standard constitutes the fundamental requirement on which all activities specified in the other CLAS standards are based.
 Its intent is to ensure that all patients/consumers receiving health care services experience culturally and linguistically competent encounters with an organization’s staff...

 Respectful care includes taking into consideration the values, preferences, and expressed needs of the patient/consumer.
 Understandable care involves communicating in the preferred language of patients/consumers and ensuring that they understand all clinical and administrative information...